rozeridilar/Objective-C-Basics/README.md

 @end
 ```

-**Importance on ARC:** When using pointers, you are creating instances by allocating from memory, so once you are done with it, you must release it from the memory.
+**Importance on ARC:** When using pointers, you are creating instances via allocating from memory, so once you are done with it, you must release it from the memory.

 - NSInteger is just like a traditional int in C. It's a typedef.
 There are others like NSUInteger, CGFloat, etc. that all are synonyms for primitive types.